-- The County IHSS Office or Public Authority will give you instructions on how to get fingerprinted.
+- The County IHSS Office or Public Authority will give you instructions on how to get fingerprinted when you turn in the completed and signed SOC 426.
 Do not try to be fingerprinted until you have received instructions from the county. - You can get fingerprinted at some local law enforcement agencies (Police or Sheriff Department) or at a business that offers digitally scanned fingerprinting (Live Scan) services.
-The County IHSS Office or Public Authority can give you a list of nearby locations.

-- State law requires that you pay the costs for fingerprinting and the criminal background check.
-Fees vary depending where you choose to get fingerprinted; the costs range from \$40 to \$90. - If the background check verifies that you have been convicted of any Tier 1 or Tier 2 crimes, please read the sections below and on the next page.
+The County IHSS Office or Public Authority can give you a list of nearby locations. - State law requires that you pay the costs for fingerprinting and the criminal background check.
+Fees vary depending where you choose to get fingerprinted; the costs range from \$40 to \$90. - If the background check verifies that you have not been convicted of any Tier 1 or Tier 2 crimes, proceed to Step 3. - If the background check verifies that you have been convicted of any Tier 1 or Tier 2 crimes, please read the sections on the next pages.